nikbearbrown/mba-marketing/chapters/04-understanding-the-marketplace.md

 **Preview of next chapter:** Chapter 5 adds the consumer-decision capability.
 The assistant will be able to map customer journeys against the 5-stage decision process and identify which of the five influence categories (cultural, social, personal, psychological, situational) is operative.

 ---

 ## AI Wayback Machine

-**Wroe Alderson** was pioneered the systems approach to marketing in the 1950s — building the modern framework for analyzing markets.
+**Wroe Alderson** pioneered the systems approach to marketing in the 1950s — building the modern framework for analyzing markets.

 **Run this:**